#Cannes2024: Emotional connection key for brands to reach consumers

 Cannes Outdoor jury member Clerke agrees.

 “You've got to make people feel something.
 Make people angry.
 Make them sad.
 Make them happy.
-Just elicit a feeling, a reaction, something that becomes memorable,” she says.
+Just elicit a feeling, a reaction, something memorable,” she says.

-One of the ways of evaluating award-winning entries, say Clerke is whether the message connects emotionally with people.
+One way to evaluate award-winning entries, says Clerke is whether the message connects emotionally with people.

 Clerke backed this up with the stat that in the attention economy, we are exposed to something like 6,000 - 10,000 ads a day, meaning it has never been more imperative for brands to make people feel something - make them angry, make them sad, make them feel involved, interested, empowered and to find points of connection to do so, otherwise the ideas are worthless.

-Here the stand-out case study comes from Heineken, solving the problem of historic Irish pubs that have survived for hundreds of years being forced to close due to financial difficulties, by turning them into museums, officially recognised as part of Ireland’s cultural heritage.
+A stand-out case study from Heineken, solving the problem of historic Irish pubs that have survived for hundreds of years being forced to close due to financial difficulties, by turning them into museums, officially recognised as part of Ireland’s cultural heritage.

 AR was used to enable visitors to access historical information about each venue via their phones, ensuring public funding for pubs.